panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 type: post
 ---

 Well-designed reactivity is one of the selling points of Vue.
-A reactive value is updated (e.g. after a user action), and automagically all of the components that use the reactive value are updated.
+When a reactive value is updated (after a user event) then automagically the components that use the reactive value are updated.

-refs, created by `ref()` Vue composition API, are the primary tool of reactivity.
-Knowing refs well is the right path to get the most out of Vue reactivity.
+refs, created by `ref()` composition API, are the primary tool of Vue reactivity.
+Knowing refs well is a requirement is you want to understand reactivity.

-This post is a 101 guide on refs and `ref()` API.
-Let's get started.
+Let's learn how refs and `ref()` work in Vue.

 ## 1. ref()

-A component renders a value to the screen.
-When the value changes (e.g. based on an event triggered by the user), Vue makes re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*
+A component renders a value on the screen.
+When the value changes (e.g. based on an event triggered by the user), Vue re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*

 [ref()](https://vuejs.org/api/reactivity-core.html#ref) reactivity API lets you create simple reactive values.

 `ref()` works inside the `<script setup>` or `setup()` method of options API.

-`ref(initialValue)` is called as a regular function and accepts an optional argument as the initial value. `ref()` returns a special value called ref (which is the reactive value).
+`ref(initialValue)` is called as a regular function and accepts an optional argument as the initial value. `ref()` returns a special object called *ref* (which is the reactive value).

 ```vue
 <script setup>